tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/about/index.md

 title = "About"
 comments = false
 showcomments = false
-showpagemeta = true
+showpagemeta = false
 +++

 Hi, my name is Tobias.
 I was raised in a small village in south-est Germany in 1988.
 My mother tongue is Swabian, however I am also pretty familiar with German and English.
 I also understand Swedish and French.

-Since my youth a thing I was really interested in was computers -- both hard and software.
+Since I can think, the thing I was really interested in was computers -- both hard and software.
 So I decided to get hands on experience as soon as possible and started an apprenticeship with Deutsche Telekom AG.
 After finishing this education I started working as an IT consultant for small and medium sized companies.